NickHodgesRB/presenter-info/README.md

 > Nick Hodges is the Developer Advocate for Rollbar and has been in love with code since he wrote crude text-based adventure games in BASIC using paper tape and a TTY Model 33.
 Nick really got going with software development when he picked up a copy of Turbo Pascal for Windows and followed that on with Delphi.
 Currently Nick is interested in Typescript and Angular development.
 Nick has a BA in Classical Languages from Carleton College and an MS in Information Technology Management from the Naval Postgraduate School.
 In his career he has been a busboy, a cook, a caddie, a telemarketer (for which he apologizes), an Office Manager, a high school teacher, a Naval Intelligence officer, a software developer, a product manager, and a software development manager.
 He's a passionate Minnesota sports fan -- especially the Timberwolves -- as he grew up and went to college in the Land of 10,000 Lakes.
 He currrently lives in Phoenixville, PA.

-### 200 Word Bio
+### 100 Word Bio

-> Nick Hodges is the Developer Advocate for Rollbar.
-A long time Delphi Developer, Nick is currently interested in Typescript and Angular development.
-He lives in Phoenixville, PA.
+> Nick Hodges is the Developer Advocate for Rollbar and has been in love with code since he wrote crude text-based adventure games in BASIC using paper tape and a TTY Model 33.
+Nick really got going with software development when he picked up a copy of Turbo Pascal for Windows and followed that on with Delphi.
+Currently Nick is interested in Typescript and Angular development.
+He's a passionate Minnesota sports fan -- especially the Timberwolves -- as he grew up and went to college in the Land of 10,000 Lakes.
+He currently lives in Phoenixville, PA.

 ## :love_letter: I am available for...